CSEANZ/Blockchain-For-Land-Development-Approvals/readme.md

 1. Developer submits final plan to Land Registry Services through web portal for Plan Registration
     * **Proposed layer updated**

+(this is simplified down to the core steps in the process)

 ## Relevant templates and resources